DanCag/TOPOS_old_old/README.md

 -----

-The tool comes with four commands:
+The tool comes with three commands:

 - `conversion` allows user to convert gene expression file from RPKM/FPKM to TPM

 - `f_ratio` allows user to compute ANOVA F-ratio by comparing gene expression of each feature in single-cell and bulk experiment.
 F-ratio provides an estimate of divergence of gene expression between the groups compared.
 The command returns a table with F and p value for each gene.
 The user can then decide to pick only genes with close expression between the two groups for training and testing the classifiers.

-- `tumor_prediction` trains a SVM to distinguish between tumor and non-tumor cells and make predictions on user gene expression dataset.

 - `too_prediction` trains a SVM to distinguish between 15 different tissues of origin (TOOs) and make prediction on user expression dataset.